2027 Memoir Retreats in Guatemala

 Write by the Lake

-"Write by the Lake gave me the clarity and confidence I needed to write my memoir. - Gina B, Pennsylvania
+“Write by the Lake gave me the clarity and confidence I needed to write my memoir.
+The setting alone is magical and transformative - but when combined with the teaching and support from other writers, the experience is truly life-changing.” — Gina B, Pennsylvania

 Two women hugging on a wooden pier by the water with boats docked nearby, under a cloudy sky.